Weiguo98/Weiguo98/README.md

 - 👋 Hi, I’m @Weiguo98
 - 👀 I’m familar with microservices struture and development and acknowledge with docker, kubernetes and helm.
 - 🎄 I have years of experience of Golang and Python.
 - 👩‍💼 I am currently work as a Python and C++ developer at Integration field.
-Previously， I workes as microservices developer with Golang.
+Previously,I worked as microservices developer with Golang.
 - 📫  My tech blog: https://weiguo98.github.io/

 <p align="center">